tstromberg/sigstore-the-local-way/README.md

 `COSIGN_EXPERIMENTAL=1 $HOME/go/bin/cosign sign --oidc-issuer "http://localhost:5556" --fulcio-url "http://localhost:5000" --rekor-url "http://localhost:3000" localhost:1338/local/rekor-cli-e3df3bc7cfcbe584a2639931193267e9:latest`

 *NOTE: If you are running this tutorial on a non-local machine, wait 2 minutes for the `Enter verification code` prompt, and then forward the Dex webserver port to your local workstation using `ssh -L 5556:127.0.0.1:5556 <dex server>`.
 Then you can visit the URL it outputs and manually enter in the verification code.

+UNDER DEVELOPMENT - this step fails with `failed to verify ECDSA signature` :(